draft-ietf-httpbis-sfbis-03.txt draft-ietf-httpbis-sfbis-latest.txt

 4. Working with Structured Fields in HTTP 4.
 Working with Structured Fields in HTTP

-This section defines how to serialize and parse Structured Fields in This section defines how to serialize and parse Structured Fields in
+This section defines how to serialize and parse Structured Fields in This section defines how to serialize and parse the abstract types

 4.1.
 Serializing Structured Fields 4.1.
 Serializing Structured Fields

-ASCII string suitable for use in an HTTP field value.
-ASCII string suitable for use in an HTTP field value.
+string suitable for use in an HTTP field value. string suitable for use in an HTTP field value.

 3. Append encoded_byte to encoded_string.
 3. Append encoded_byte to encoded_string.